Are there really 160 gangs in Boston?

 DaRosa, who is making his second run for an at-large city council seat, thinks the Boston Police Department’s Youth Violence Strike Force, commonly referred to as the gang unit, uses too broad a definition of what a gang is.
 The BPD’s gang database lists more than 5,300 people either active or inactive in 160 gangs, 100 of which are active.
 Information on the database obtained by the ACLU of Massachusetts suggests Boston police may have an overly expansive definition of what a gang is and who’s in a gang.

 As a WBUR reporter noted last week, in Chicago, a city whose gang database came under fire for inaccuracies in recent years, just 59 gangs are listed.
-Given that Chicago has a population four times that of Boston, the figure of 160 gangs for Boston strains credibility, said attorney and Cornell Law School professor Carl Williams.
+Given that Chicago has a population four times that of Boston, the figure of 160 gangs for Boston strains credibility, said Carl Williams, a criminal defense attorney in Boston.

 “That’s outrageous,” Williams said.